farneser/task-tracker-api/src/main/java/dev/farneser/tasktracker/api/web/README.md

 Highlights an unauthorized request resulting from an expired refresh token.
 Users should refresh their authentication tokens to regain access.

+### 404 NOT_FOUND

+The requested resource does not exist.
+The server could not find the resource matching the provided path.

 ### 500 SERVER_ERROR

 Signals an internal server error.
 Something went wrong on the server side, and the request could not be completed.